iOS Developer Switching to Flutter: What I Wish I Knew Sooner

 The Context

 After 6 years of building iOS apps with Objective-C and Swift, I joined Jio Health in 2019.
-The team was building a multi-app ecosystem for healthcare — patient app, doctor app, and internal tools.
-Early on, we recognized that maintaining separate iOS and Android codebases for each app was unsustainable.
-Flutter was the answer.
+The team was building an ecosystem of healthcare apps: patient app, doctor app, internal tools.
+Maintaining separate iOS and Android codebases for each was unsustainable, so we picked Flutter.

-I was skeptical at first.
-As a native iOS developer, I'd seen cross-platform frameworks come and go.
-But Flutter was different, and here's what surprised me.
+I was skeptical.
+I'd watched frameworks that promised one codebase for both platforms come and go.
+Flutter was different, and here's what surprised me.

 Surprise #1: The Widget System is Actually Better

-Coming from UIKit with its imperative layout system (addSubview, NSLayoutConstraint, Auto Layout), Flutter's declarative widget tree felt alien at first.
-But within a week, I realized it was more productive.
+Coming from UIKit and its imperative layout (addSubview, NSLayoutConstraint, Auto Layout), Flutter's declarative widget tree felt alien.

 In UIKit: